trebisky/Focus1/README.md

 This is software to run a stepper motor based camera focus rail.

+The purpose of the rail is to automate the taking of a series of images that will then be used in "focus stacking".
+Typically I am doing photomacrography with fields of view from 3mm to 30mm on a full frame sensor.

 This work was done in 2014 to 2016, but was only placed on Github on 2020.
 I am finding it a challenge to find all the pieces after letting this sit for 5 years.